-8. The NSA knows exactly what you own and buy
+8. The NSA knows everything you own and buy

-The NSA has access, through agreements and hacking, to major credit card networks, payment gateways, and wire transfer facilities.
-This allows it to follow every cent of your money, where it comes from, and what you are spending it on.
+Through agreements and hacking, the NSA can access credit card networks, payment gateways, and wire transfer facilities around the world.
+This monetary surveillance allows The NSA to follow every cent of your money, where it comes from, and what you spend it on.